How to use an electric drain auger is a skill all people need.

 Step 4: Removing the Drain Auger

 Once you’ve gotten rid of any resistance, you can then auto retract the auger cable.
-Make sure to wipe off the cable as it's retracting back into the auger.
+The will reverse the cable back out of the hole.
+Make sure to wipe off the cable as it’s retracting back into the auger.

 It’s time to run water into the drain to see if the issue has been resolved.
 It’s highly likely water will begin to drain perfectly again, which means that you have removed the clog.